maachang/msful/README.md

 ## closeable

-api Used when closing is done after the call is over.
+Api used when closing is done after the call is over.

 ※ However, it can not be used from Console.